elixir-lang/elixir-lang.github.com/getting-started/binaries-strings-and-char-lists.markdown

 322
 ```

+These can be used anywhere you want to refer to a characters codepoint.

 You can also use the functions in [the `String` module](https://hexdocs.pm/elixir/String.html) to split a string in its individual characters, each one as a string of length 1:

 ```iex